Anas-Nasir/Inventory-MS/README.md

 #Created a BuyProductController which included code to check if the product was available, could decrement the inventory by 1 everytime the buy now button is clicked and updated the products
 #Also added ProductError and ProductSuccess html files to show weather the purchase was successful or an error was displayed in case the inventory was empty.

-Created BuyProductController
-code logic is line 27-48
-check if the product is available decreases inventory by 1 and saves the updated product either adds purchase was successful, the product is out of stock or product is not found message
+#Created BuyProductController,code logic is line 27-48.
+Checks if the product is available and decreases inventory by 1 and saves the updated product.
+#Either adds purchase was successful, the product is out of stock or product is not found message

-Also created a Purchase Error and Success to display weather the purchase went through or not

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.